lukemcneil/killer-queen/README.md

 7. Queens and fighters kill workers of the other team if they touch them.
 If queens and fighters come in contact, then there are two cases-
     1. One player lands on top of the other - the player on bottom dies.
     2. The players hit each others sides - if one player is facing the others back, then the player with the back turned dies.

+## MIDI Keyboard as Controller

+You can also use a MIDI keyboard to serve as a controller for several players.
+On any octave, you can use C# or D# to join a team, C and D to move, and E to jump.
+You might have to tinker with `midi.rs` to correctly connect to the midi device.
+A keyboard turned turned out to be the perfect controller for this game, feeling like you are at the arcade playing on the actual cabinet.